-Dr. Scanlon has previously served in the Senior Management Team for Berlex Biosciences, a division of Schering AG in Berlin, Germany from 1996-2000.
+Dr. Scanlon was a senior vice-president at Berlex Biosciences, a division of Schering AG in Berlin, Germany from 1996-2000.
 He was responsible for developing their international cancer program, which involved developing medical products for diagnostics, small molecules and gene therapy projects.
 Dr. Scanlon has extensive management skills for creating, planning, organizing and implementing complex scientific programs with internal and external collaborations by identifying and validating clinical candidates for development with the FDA and marketing strategies.
-(Industry)

 As a faculty member at both UCLA School of Management in Los Angeles and Northeastern University, he has taught an entrepreneur course that focuses on helping actual university ventures improve their strategies to achieve external funding.
 The course teaches frameworks for considering target markets, customer segmentation, product design and validations, venture team assessments, as well as business and financial models.
 The Northeastern University students (~500) have applied these methods to improve the business plans for new ventures in the past four years.
 Working in teams, students design and administer customer surveys, create detailed financial projections, and create investor packages.
 This will include a due diligence package, a term sheet, and a power-point presentation for investors.
 University companies (~95) have been taken from multiple areas across the campus, including different technologies and services.
 Overall, the course is a practicum on what it takes to get new venture concepts funded and launched from the perspective of the entrepreneur, the customer, and the investor.